Endocrinology Fellowship

 ·One to two years of research (basic / clinical or translational)

 In both tracks, there is emphasis on training in all the competencies, including practice-based learning and systems-based practice, through participation in quality improvement projects and the Stanford Hospital diabetes task force.
 There is a dedicated endocrine fellow curriculum as well as a multitude or regular educational conferences, including patient conferences, grand rounds, journal club, and various tumor boards.
 In addition, there are ample opportunities for fellows to participate in teaching of medical students and residents.
-There are also professional developement programs that trainees participate in including the SHAPES program for clinical education, the RITE program for improvement and the LEAD program to enhance diversity.
+There are also professional development programs that trainees participate in including the SHAPES program for clinical education, the RITE program for improvement and the LEAD program to enhance diversity.

 Clinical Experience